Artillery

 Designed

-Open-source reporting identifies the system as a Pakistani Grad-derived design; exact design date not public
+Open-source reporting identifies the system as a Pakistani Grad-derived design; exact design date is not publicly dated

 Produced